 Cast all your anxiety on him, because he cares for you.

 Short, sweet and simple, right?
-Sort of…because this is easier said than done.
+Sort of…but this is easier said than done.
 When I think of the word “casting,” I think of my boys trying to cast their fishing lines.
 This is a skill that takes lots and lots of practice.
-But you’ll never get it if you don’t keep trying.
+But you’ll never get it if you don’t keep trying to battle your anxiety.

 ‘Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?’